eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

             Leave blank if the device has no security code.

 Write mode
-    Select how acquired data will be written.
+    Select how acquired data will be written:

     *Merge and overwrite* will insert the acquired data into the existing historic data and overwrite the existing values when timestamps match.